Importance sampling for a simple Markovian intensity model using subsolutions: Subsolutions and associated sampling algorithms

-In the current setting, because $X^{n}(0) = 0$ (no defaults at time $0$), the initial value of interest is $x_0=0$.
-The following result shows how $S^c(0,y)$ relates to the Hamiltonian $H$. \begin{lemma}[cf. Proposition 2.1 in \cite{DHN_2013}] The function $y \mapsto S^c(0,y)$ is a viscosity solution of the stationary Hamilton-Jacobi equation
+where $L$ is the local rate function defined in Section \ref{sec:LD} and the infimum is taken over $\psi \in \ac ([0,\infty) \colon \R ^d)$ and $\tau > 0$.
+In the current setting, because $X^{n}(0) = 0$ (\PN{in the context of credit risk, this corresponds to no defaults at time $0$}), the initial value of interest is $\bx _0=0$.
+The following \PN{results, Lemma \ref{lemma:Mane} and Theorem \ref{thm:subsol}, show how one can construct subsolutions, and thus importance sampling algorithms, using the relation between the Ma\~n\'e potential $S^c(0,\by)$ and the Hamiltonian $H$.
+The first result establishes that $S^c(0,\by)$ is a subsolution, a type of generalised solution often used for Hamilton-Jacobi equations \cite{Evans10}, to a stationary equation involving the Hamiltonian $H$}. \begin{lemma}[cf. Proposition 2.2 in \cite{DHN_2013}] The function $\by \mapsto S^c(0,\by)$ is a viscosity solution of the stationary Hamilton-Jacobi equation

-for all $y \neq 0$ and $c > c_H$, where $c_H$ satisfies
+for all $\by \neq 0$ and $c > c_H$, where $c_H$ satisfies

-\end{lemma} The constant $c_H$ is known as \emph{$\Mane$'s critical value}, see \cite{DHN_2013}.
+\end{lemma} The constant $c_H$ is known as \emph{$\Mane$'s critical value}, \PN{see \cite{Mane97}}.
 For the specific model considered here (see Example 2.1 in \cite{DHN_2013}),

-Note that this is consistent with the discussion leading up to Proposition \ref{prop:asympOpt1}, where it was necessary to take $c > - \inf _{x \leq z} \lambda(x)$.
+Note that this is consistent with the discussion leading up to Proposition \ref{prop:asympOpt1}, where it was necessary to take $c > - \inf _{x \leq z} \lambda(x)$ \PN{(recall that Proposition 5.1 concerns the one-dimensional setting, $x,z \in \bR$)}.

-The following theorem is basically a combination of results in \cite{DHN_2013}, adapted to the current setting; a proof is immediately obtained from proofs provided in \cite{DHN_2013}.
-It is a generalization to higher dimensions of the seemingly ad-hoc method used in this subsection for the one-dimensional case.
+The following theorem is a combination of results in \cite{DHN_2013} adapted to the current setting. \PN{It is a generalisation to higher dimensions of the method used for the one-dimensional case; for $d=1$ the theorem establishes the optimality of the importance sampling algorithm previously derived.}